Birth Story – Cutting the Nuchal Cord

 I don’t know how digesting infant formula in the first hours of his life while suffering from low blood volume was good for him.
 A blood transfusion, colostrum and his mother’s body heat would have been a much better start, considering what his birth injuries were.

 Once we were home I was able to continue bonding with my baby.
 In the warmth of home I got to see and touch his skin, carry him and breastfeed him almost constantly until he gained enough strength to feed more vigorously.
 He grew into a gorgeous toddler and was adored by his parents, big sister, grand-parents and extended family.

 In the weeks and months following his birth, thinking about Alex’s birth still caused me to start shaking, so I tried to push it out of my mind.
 I knew I never wanted to give birth again and my husband arranged a vascectomy soon after Alex was born.

-After a year at primary school Alex was referred to a specialist paediatrician based on my concerns and his school.
+After a year at primary school Alex was referred to a paediatrician based on my concerns and his school.
 He speaks in incomplete sentences, is testing well below the expected levels and has difficulty behaving appropriately in formal learning environments.

 There are passionate debates about the causes of autism – and about the optimal time of umbilical cord clamping.